hhullen/TimerCPP/README.md

 ```

 ## Installation
 It is one-header library.
-Just include it.
+Just copy `timer.h` to your project and include it.
 ```c++
 #include "../path_to_file/timer.h"
 ```